CV examples

 • University degree: Include the completion date of your bachelor's, master’s, or doctoral degree.
 Alternatively, you can mention your expected graduation year or in progress, relevant courses, and good grades.

 • Relevant university courses: Include courses directly under your degree program where you mention them in bullet points.
-Focus on those courses that better match the job description or company’s goals.
+Focus on those courses that match the job description or company’s goals.

 • Certificates, courses, and training: If you completed external courses, incorporate them into the education section.
 Alternatively, try to format your CV by separating these sections to fill the white space or to make it stand out even more.
 To improve your chances of getting a job, don’t hesitate to add professional courses and certifications if they relate to your field of study.

 • A-Levels or GCSEs: Avoid listing secondary education and all your subjects.
 Instead, state your final grade and the number of credits or courses you have achieved.
-Remember that this section is not mandatory, and we advise you to avoid it in the CV.
+Remember that this section is not mandatory and we advise you to avoid it in the CV.
 If you studied in an international high school, it could be an excellent addition to highlight your open-mindedness and ability to work in a diverse and multicultural team.

 How to mention hobbies and interests on a student CV

-Examples of hobbies and interests on a student CV
+Examples of hobbies and interests on a student CV:

 • Drawing